Neural Scaling Laws in Robotics: Discussion

 \section{Discussion}

-\paragraph{Summary} We conduct a meta analysis on scaling laws in embodied AI, focusing on RFMs and LLMs in robotics, analyzed 198 papers to examine performance scaling with compute, model size, and data.
+\paragraph{Summary} We conduct a meta-analysis on neural scaling laws in robotics, focusing on RFMs and LLMs in robotics, analyzed 327 papers to examine performance scaling with data, model size, and compute.
 Results confirm that power laws best describe these relationships, indicating diminishing returns with increased scale.
-Observed scaling laws for RFMs align with those in vision domains, with variations by task complexity.
+Observed scaling laws for RFMs align with those in vision domains, with variations by task complexity and architectural designs.
 Emergent capabilities in RFMs and LLMs suggest potential for task generalization, offering insights for optimizing efficient robotic systems.